learn-co-curriculum/dsc-machine-learning-with-spark-lab/README.md

 It looks like the optimal performing model is the Random Forest Classifier Model because it has the highest AUC!

-## Level Up
+## Level Up (Optional)

 * Create ROC curves for each of these models
-* Try the Multi-Layer Perceptron classifier algorithm.
+* Try the multi-layer perceptron classifier algorithm.
 You will soon learn about what this means in the neural network section!

 ## Summary

 If you've made it thus far, congratulations!
 Spark is an in-demand skill, but it is not particularly easy to master.
 In this lesson, you fit multiple different machine learning pipelines for a classification problem.
-If you want to boost your spark skills to the next level, connect to a distributed cluster using a service like AWS or Databricks and perform these Spark operations on the cloud.
+If you want to take your Spark skills to the next level, connect to a distributed cluster using a service like AWS or Databricks and perform these Spark operations on the cloud.